Talk about dominating a market!

 It turned out that 90% of all the gas stations we encountered on our trip were BP franchises.

 They dominated the market.
-They dominated the freeway exits of the part of America that we drove through.
+They dominated the interstate exits of the part of America that we drove through.

 Think about it; you’re driving your family…the ones you love, a long way.
 Not only do you want to make sure that you’re driving safely, but you want to make sure that they’re safe when they’re out of the car, too.